2004vidya/30days-30commits/README.md

-uploaded a realtime tracker device using socket.io which shows your live location
+initialised the basic setup of a new live chat application-Medical_pager